robusta-dev/robusta/docs/index.rst

     .. grid-item::
         :columns: 6

-        **Reasons to use Robusta:**
+        **Why Use Robusta?**

         * Get better alerts - with automatic insights
         * Spend less time defining alerts - with opinionated defaults
         * Remove blind-spots - with direct APIServer monitoring
-        * Reduce alert fatigue - with smart silencing and routing
+        * Reduce alert fatigue - with smart silencing and alert routing

-        **Things you can do with Robusta:**
+        **Key Capabilities**

-        * Correlate Prometheus alerts with pod logs, Kubernetes events, and more
+        * Correlate Prometheus alerts with pod logs, k8s events, and more
         * Notify on Kubernetes-native errors without PromQL
-        * Analyze alerts with `ChatGPT <https://github.com/robusta-dev/kubernetes-chatgpt-bot/>`_ or expert runbooks
+        * Alert analysis powered by `ChatGPT <https://github.com/robusta-dev/kubernetes-chatgpt-bot/>`_ and expert runbooks
         * Remediate alerts with automatic commands

-        .. button-ref:: get-started/index
-            :color: primary
-            :outline:

-            Get Started →

     .. grid-item::
        :columns: 6

        .. image:: /images/architecture-overview.png
           :align: center

+Robusta is used in production by hundreds of teams.
+It monitors infrastructure for the Hubble Space Telescope, Fortune 500 companies, and startups of all sizes.

+.. button-ref:: quick-start
+    :color: primary
+    :outline:

+    Get Started →